MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-client-support-mobile-application-management.md

 Leveraging the suite of Intune management features, mobile application management (MAM) lets you publish, push, configure, secure, monitor, and update mobile apps for your users.
 MAM can protect an organization's data within an application for all devices, whether enrolled in Intune or not.

-Learn more about [mobile application management](https://docs.microsoft.com/intune/mam-faq), [multi-identity MAM](https://docs.microsoft.com/intune/app-protection-policy), and [Windows Information Protection](https://docs.microsoft.com/windows/security/information-protection/windows-information-protection/protect-enterprise-data-using-wip).
+Learn more about [mobile application management](https://docs.microsoft.com/intune/mam-faq) and [multi-identity MAM](https://docs.microsoft.com/intune/app-protection-policy).

 ## Supported platforms

- - Windows 10 Desktop
- - Windows 10 Modern Apps
- - Web Browser
  - Android<sup>1</sup>
  - iOS
- - macOS

 ## Supported clients